Britney Spears: Court rejects bid to remove father from conservatorship | DW | 01.07.2021

 In her comments last week, the singer had told Judge Brenda Penny that she was unaware she could appeal for the conservatorship to be terminated.

-The next hearing in the case is slated to take place on July 14, reported public broadcaster NPR — which could potentially see Spears' ask for the conservatorship to be ended entirely.
+US public broadcaster NPR reported that the next hearing in the case is slated to take place on July 14, at which time Spears could ask for the conservatorship to be ended entirely.

-The cause has gathered a lot of support from Britney's fans and on social media, with the hashtag #FreeBritney trending for days.
+The cause has seen significant traction from Britney's fans and on social media, with the hashtag #FreeBritney trending for days.

 Late on Tuesday, Jamie Spears asked the court to investigate his daughter's statements to a judge last week on the court's control of her medical treatment and personal life.